IainNZ/OldPersonalSite/_posts/2013-09-30-urban-planning.markdown

 $$
 </div>

-You can also check the case where the sum is zero, and it is also clear that if the sum is 3 or higher then all can be set to zero.
+You can also check that all variables will set to 1 in the case where the sum is zero, and that if the sum is 3 or higher then all can be set to zero.

 ### Putting it all together

 Apart from a constraint to set the total number of residential lots, we have everything we need.
 Let's build the model in JuMP and Julia.

 {% highlight julia %}
+using JuMP

 function SolveUrban()

   m = Model(:Max)